EVODelavega/PyPHPScanner/README.md

 PyPHPScanner
 ============

-Simple way to scan php scripts for use of magic getters/setters.
-The Scanner.py file can also replace these, statements with an accuracy of approx. 85~90%, so don't trust it blindly...
+Simple way to scan text files (logs, other scripts,...).
+Was originally written to scan PHP scripts for use of magic getters/setters, hence the name.
+The Scanner.py file can also replace these, statements with an accuracy of approx. 85~90%.
+It struggles with nested expressions and simply cannot deal with multi-line statements (Yet).
+Just don't trust this script blindly.
-Use case:
+Example of its original purpouse, and to show what this Scanner can do:

 ```php
 $instance->protectedProperty = 42;